-SpareBank 1 SMN aims to maintain a moderate risk profile and to employ risk monitoring of such high quality that no single event will seriously impair the Bank's financial position.
+SpareBank 1 SMN aims to maintain a moderate risk profile and employ risk monitoring of such high quality that no single event will significantly impair the Bank's financial position.
 The Bank's risk profile is quantified through targets for rating, risk-adjusted return, expected loss, necessary economic capital and regulatory capital adequacy.

-The principles underlying SpareBank 1 SMN's risk management are laid down in the Bank's risk management policy.
+The principles underlying SpareBank 1 SMN's risk management are outlined in the Bank's risk management policy.
 The Bank gives much emphasis to identifying, measuring, managing and following up central risks to ensure that the Group progresses in line with its adopted risk profile and strategies.

-Risk management within the Group is intended to support the Group's strategic development and target attainment.
-The risk management regime is also designed to ensure financial stability and prudent asset management.
+Risk management in the Group supports the Group's strategic development and target attainment.
+Risk management will also ensure financial stability and prudent asset management.
 This will be achieved through:

-- a strong organisation culture featuring a high level of risk-management awareness - a sound understanding of the risks that drive earnings and risk costs, thereby creating an improved basis for decision-making - striving for an optimal use of capital within the adopted business strategy - avoiding unexpected negative events which could be detrimental to the Group's operations and reputation in the market
+- a strong organisation culture featuring a high level of risk-management awareness - a sound understanding of the risks that drive earnings and risk costs, and thereby creating an improved basis for decision-making - striving for an optimal use of capital within the adopted business strategy - avoiding unexpected negative events which could be detrimental to the Group's operations and reputation in the market.

 The Group's risk is quantified by calculating expected loss and the risk-adjusted capital (economic capital) needed to meet unexpected losses.
 Expected loss is the amount which statistically can be expected to be lost in a 12-month period.
-Risk-adjusted capital is the volume of capital the Group considers it needs to meet the actual risk incurred by the Group.
-The Board has resolved that the risk-adjusted capital should cover 99.9 per cent of all possible unexpected losses.
+Risk-adjusted capital is the volume of capital the Group believes it needs to meet the actual risk incurred by the Group.
+The Board has decided that the risk-adjusted capital should cover 99.9 per cent of all possible unexpected losses.

-Statistical methods are employed to compute expected loss and risk-adjusted capital, but calculation none the less requires expert assessments in some cases.
-In the case of risk types where no recognised methods of calculating capital needs are available, the Bank defines risk management limits to ensure that the likelihood of an event occurring is extremely low.
+Statistical methods are employed to compute expected loss and risk-adjusted capital.
+However, in some instances expert assessments are required.
+For risk types where no recognised methods of calculating capital needs are available, the Bank defines risk management limits to ensure that the likelihood of an event occurring is extremely low.

 Return on risk-adjusted capital is a key strategic target of internal management at SpareBank 1 SMN.
-It entails allocating capital to business areas based on the estimated risk attending the business concerned, and continuous monitoring of return on capital.
+It entails allocating capital to business areas based on the estimated risk associated with the given business area, and continuously monitoring the return on capital.
 Calculation of risk-adjusted capital makes it possible to compare risk across risk groups and business areas.
 Risk is also gauged and monitored by measuring positions relative to quantitative risk limits and key portfolio risk limits.